Neermita18/Neermita18/README.md

 ## I'm currently working  🔭

-- [ ] At the Centre of Bioinformatics Research and Technology as a Scientific Content Researcher and Writer
+- [ ] At the Centre of Bioinformatics Research and Technology as a Scientific Content Researcher and Writer.
 - [ ] On Spatial Gene Enhancement using the integration of single cell sequences with spatial image data. <br>
 - [ ] On Analysing the mutations of EGFR and KRAS genes in NSCLC through CT and PET scans.